fatih-agheera/BookLibraryAPI/README.md

-# BookLibraryAPI project for Modsen Company
+# BookLibraryAPI project for Case Study
 This project demonstrates my skills in developing a CRUD Web Api application using the following technologies:

- - .NET 6.0
+ - .NET 9.0
  - Three-layer architecture
  - Entity Framework Core
  - Microsoft SQL Server